Fabian Schär

-Beginning his career at his hometown club of Wil, Schär transferred to Basel in 2012, winning the Swiss Super League in all three of his seasons before his move to Hoffenheim.
+Beginning his career at his hometown club of Wil, Schär transferred to Basel in 2012, winning the Swiss Super League in all three of his seasons there before his move to TSG Hoffenheim.

 After playing at the 2012 Olympics, Schär made his senior debut for Switzerland in 2013.
-He represented the nation at the FIFA World Cup in 2014, 2018 and 2022, as well as the UEFA European Championship in 2016 and 2020.
+He represented the nation at the FIFA World Cup in 2014, 2018 and 2022, as well as the UEFA European Championship in 2016, 2020 and 2024.

 Club career

 Wil

-Born in Wil, Canton of St. Gallen, Schär began his playing career at hometown club Wil and rose through the youth ranks, soon playing regularly for Wil's reserve team.
-He eventually made his league debut on 29 November 2009 against FC Stade Nyonnais, coming on as a late substitute.
+Born in Wil, in the Canton of St. Gallen, Schär began his playing career at hometown club Wil and rose through the youth ranks, soon playing regularly for Wil's reserve team.
+He eventually made his league debut on 29 November 2009, against FC Stade Nyonnais, coming on as a late substitute.
 He scored his first Swiss Challenge League goal in an away win against Yverdon-Sport on 30 October 2010.

 Basel

 On 4 July 2012, Schär transferred to Basel on a three-year contract with the option of a fourth.
 He made his Swiss Super League debut on 29 September in a 1–1 away draw against Lausanne-Sport.
 He scored his first goal for his new club on 7 October in the St. Jakob-Park during the 3–2 home win against Servette, heading an equaliser following a corner from Fabian Frei.

 At the end of the Swiss Super League season 2012–13 Schär won the Championship title and was Swiss Cup runner up with Basel.
-In the 2012–13 UEFA Europa League Basel advanced as far as the semi-finals, there being matched against the reigning UEFA Champions League holders Chelsea, but they were knocked out losing both matches and being beaten 2–5 on aggregate.
+In the 2012–13 UEFA Europa League, Basel advanced as far as the semi-finals, there being matched against the reigning UEFA Champions League holders Chelsea, but they were knocked out losing both matches and being beaten 2–5 on aggregate.

 At the end of the 2013–14 Super League season Schär won his second league championship with Basel.
 They also reached the final of the 2013–14 Swiss Cup, but were beaten 2–0 by Zürich after extra time.
 During the 2013–14 Champions League season Basel reached the group stage and finished the group in third position.
 Thus they qualified for Europa League knockout phase and here they advanced as far as the quarter-finals.

 The 2014–15 season was a very successful one for Basel and Schär.
 Basel won the championship for the sixth time in a row that season.
 In the 2014–15 Swiss Cup they reached the final, but for the third season in a row, they finished as runners-up, losing 0–3 to Sion in the final.
 Basel entered the Champions League in the group stage and reached the knockout stages, with a 1–1 away draw against Liverpool enough to take them through.
 Basel later lost to Porto in the Round of 16.

 Hoffenheim

 On 4 June 2015, Schär signed for Hoffenheim.
+On 16 April 2016, he scored his only goal at the club from a header in a 2–1 victory over Hertha BSC.